Mullins’ sac fly propels Orioles past Yankees 4-3 in 10

-Cedric Mullins delivered a winning sacrifice fly in the 10th inning, Trey Mancini had his first three-hit game since returning from colon cancer surgery, and the Baltimore Orioles beat the New York Yankees 4-3 Thursday for a four-game series split.
+BALTIMORE (AP) — Cedric Mullins delivered a winning sacrifice fly in the 10th inning, Trey Mancini had his first three-hit game since returning from colon cancer surgery, and the Baltimore Orioles beat the New York Yankees 4-3 Thursday for a four-game series split.

-Mancini had an RBI single in the first tand hit a tying solo homer in the sixth on a flat cutter from Jordan Montgomery, who shook off the initial sign from catcher Gary Sánchez.
+Mancini had an RBI single in the first and hit a tying solo homer in the sixth on a flat cutter from Jordan Montgomery, who shook off the initial sign from catcher Gary Sánchez.
 The 29-year-old Mancini had his first back-to-back multi-hit games since Sept.
 23-24, 2019.
 Mancini missed the 2020 season while being treated for cancer.

+“I’ve definitely felt better the last couple days,” said Mancini, who raised his average from .212 to .247 over the last two games.
+“I know I’ve had a couple spurts where it looked like maybe I broke out, but I never had that feeling like I did a couple years ago.
+I’ve been searching and searching. … It’s tough when you’ve missed as much time as I did and you come back and expect to come back and be the same guy and it can take some time.”

-Austin Hays put the Orioles ahead 3-2 in the eighth with an RBI double off Darren O’Day, and Cedric Mullins scored from first as center fielder Aaron Hicks had trouble getting the ball out of his glove.
+Austin Hays put the Orioles ahead 3-2 in the eighth with an RBI double off Darren O’Day.
+Mullins scored from first as center fielder Aaron Hicks had trouble getting the ball out of his glove.

-Pinch-hitter Mike Ford, batting for Clint Frazier, walked against César Valdez leading off the ninth and Gleyber Torres fouled off a pair of pitches, then drove the third straight changeup to left-center for a tying ground-rule double.
-DJ LeMahieu was stranded at third when Gio Urshela lined out.
+Pinch-hitter Mike Ford walked against César Valdez leading off the ninth and moved to second on DJ LeMahieu’s walk.
+Gleyber Torres fouled off a pair of changeups, then drove another to left-center for a two-out ground-rule double to tie it.
+LeMahieu was stranded at third when Gio Urshela lined out.

 Pat Valaika sacrificed off Jonathan Loaisiga (2-1) leading off the 10th, moving automatic runner Ramón Urías to third.
 Mullins flied to center, and Valaika easily scored.